Skip to main content

 Elementary School

-Our programs for youth are interactive lessons and activities that create positive learning experiences, giving youth the tools they need to make responsible, healthy decisions.
+Our classroom programs for youth are interactive lessons and activities that create positive learning experiences, giving youth the tools they need to make responsible, healthy decisions.

-All Municipal Alliances will receive a Form 10 after program completion.
+All Municipal Alliances will receive a Form 11 after program completion.

-* Footprints for Life
+* Footprints for Life (Grades 2-3)

 Program Length: 6 sessions

-Steps to Respect
+Steps to Respect (Grades 4-6)

 The research-based program uses interactive lessons and role-playing to teach elementary students to recognize, refuse, and report bullying, how to be assertive not aggressive, and how to build friendships.